Rent-A-Pal

-Rent-A-Pal is a 2020 American thriller film written and directed by Jon Stevenson, produced by Brian Landis Folkins, Jon Stevenson, Annie Elizabeth Baker, Jimmy Weber, Robert B. Martin Jr. and Brandon Fryman.
-It stars Wil Wheaton, Brian Landis Folkins, Kathleen Brady, Amy Rutledge, and Adrian Egolf.
+Rent-A-Pal is a 2020 American thriller film written and directed by Jon Stevenson and stars Wil Wheaton, Brian Landis Folkins, Kathleen Brady, Amy Rutledge, and Adrian Egolf.
+The film follows a bachelor who buys a strange VHS tape featuring a charismatic man whom he interacts.

 Rent-A-Pal was released on September 11, 2020, by IFC Midnight, and received positive reviews from critics.

 Plot

 In 1990, middle-aged bachelor David Brower uses Video Rendezvous, a video dating service, while also caring for his irritable dementia-stricken mother, Lucille.
 His father, Frank, a jazz musician, committed suicide ten years prior.
 After recording a new tape at Video Rendezvous, David stumbles across a tape entitled Rent-A-Pal in the bargain bin and purchases it.
 The tape features host Andy who talks to the viewer and leaves pauses for the viewer to respond, simulating a conversation.
 David is quickly disillusioned and shuts it off.

 Video Rendezvous tells David a woman named Lisa wants to match with him after watching his latest tape.
 When he goes to retrieve her tape, the receptionist informs him Lisa has found another match.
 David watches her tape and learns that she likes jazz and is a professional caregiver, which depresses him further.
 He continues watching Rent-A-Pal and confides in Andy that Lucille was physically abusive.
 David talks about his failures to find a partner, and when Andy shares a story about a girl, David becomes his friend.

 David continuously watches the tape, talking, drinking, and playing cards with Andy.
 Andy presses David for an embarrassing story, and they swap stories about experiences with girls.
 David begins masturbating to Andy's story, even as Andy inexplicably tells it with David's name instead of his.
 Lucille catches David masturbating, but mistakes him for Frank.
 As she gets belligerent, David angrily tells her that her husband is dead.
 After she breaks down, he recants and says that Frank is alive and well.

 Video Rendezvous informs David that Lisa's previous match didn't work out and that she's once again interested in him.
 The two go on a date and connect over their experience in caregiving.
 The date goes successfully, and Lisa sets up another one for the following evening.
 David tells Andy, but Andy accuses David of casting him aside and forgetting about their plan to play cards.
 David cancels his date, using his mom as an excuse.